-- (a) The city council retains full discretion and authority regarding the approval or disapproval of any matters relating to metropolitan districts, including without limiting the terms, conditions, and limitations of any service plan, the approval, conditional approval, disapproval of any service plan or modification thereof, or any other application by a metropolitan district.
-This chapter is not intended to, and shall not be construed to, limit the discretion or authority of the city and the city council. - (b) In the manner and to the extent provided in this article, the city council shall maintain continuing jurisdiction over the operations and affairs of any district operating within its boundaries and shall exercise its rights in relation thereto, as deemed appropriate by the city council, pursuant to the Special District Act, the home rule charter of the city and this article. - (c) No action or proceeding, at law or in equity, to review any acts or proceedings or to question the validity of the city council's determination pursuant to this article, whether based upon irregularities or jurisdictional defects, shall be maintained unless commenced within thirty (30) days after final action of the city council or else be thereafter perpetually barred.
+(a) The city council retains full discretion and authority regarding the approval or disapproval of any matters relating to metropolitan districts, including without limiting the terms, conditions, and limitations of any service plan, the approval, conditional approval, disapproval of any service plan or modification thereof, or any other application by a metropolitan district.
+This chapter is not intended, and shall not be construed to, to limit the discretion or authority of the city and the city council.

+- (b) In the manner and to the extent provided in this article, the city council shall maintain continuing jurisdiction over the operations and affairs of any district operating within and shall exercise its rights in relation thereto, as deemed appropriate by the city council, pursuant to the Special District Act and this article. - (c) No action or proceeding, at law or in equity, to review any acts or proceedings or to question the validity of the city council's determination pursuant to this article, whether based upon irregularities or jurisdictional defects, shall be maintained unless commenced within thirty (30) days after final action of the city council or else be thereafter perpetually barred.